NY bank’s demise: Contagion or a problem with the business?

 But it also shared had one key characteristic with Silicon Valley Bank, which was a major player in financing the tech industry: a high portion of uninsured domestic deposits.
 Signature Bank was fourth in that category as of the end of 2021, with nearly 90% uninsured.
 Silicon Valley Bank was second.
 Uninsured deposits are amounts above the FDIC insurance limit of $250,000 per individual account.
 Only after the bank was taken over did the FDIC waive the insurance cap for depositors in both it and Silicon Valley Bank.

-In the meantime, the bank’s reassurances did not slow the withdrawals, which picked up Friday and then continued into the weekend, until regulars stepped in.
+In the meantime, the bank’s reassurances did not slow the withdrawals, which picked up Friday and then continued into the weekend, until regulators stepped in.

 Frank, the former congressman, called it “an unjustified total shutdown” and said he believed it came about because New York banking officials wanted to send a message to banks to stay away from the crypto business.
 He said that things were stabilizing.